plabayo/rama/README.md

 [ghs-badge]: https://img.shields.io/badge/sponsor-30363D?style=for-the-badge&logo=GitHub-Sponsors&logoColor=#EA4AAA
 [ghs-url]: https://github.com/sponsors/plabayo

 🦙 Rama is a modular proxy framework for the 🦀 Rust language to move and transform your network packets.
 You can use it to develop 🚦 reverse proxies, 🔓 TLS termination proxies, 🌐 HTTP(S) proxies, 🧦 SOCKS5 proxies and 🕵️‍♀️ distortion proxies.
+Rama is async-first using [Tokio](https://tokio.rs/) as its Async Runtime.

 Please refer to [the examples found in the `./examples` dir](./examples) to get inspired on how you can use it for your purposes.
 There is no [crates.io](https://crates.io) release of rama yet.
 If you already want to start using rama already your can do so by referring to it in your `Cargo.toml` as follows: